KamilaHase/MS1---International-Open-Preschool/README.md

 In Sweden, there is a state funded institution called "öppna förskola" which is provided for parents on parental leave as an indoor space to go and spend time with their small children.
 There are few educators but they don´t take any responsibility for the children, it is always their parents duty.
 This place could be also called a "playgroup" or "indoor playground".

 Unfortunately despite the amout of expats and foreigners living in Gothenburg, Sweden, there is no such place that would be dedicated to English speaking parents, although there is a high demand for such place and many small playgroups are organized by individual parents through social media.
-Therefore this "International Open Preschool" has been created.
+Therefore I created this fictional project called "International Open Preschool".
 The main goal is to present a nice indoor playground for English speaking parents where they can meet other parents and socialize while their children can play around.

-This website and place are fictional although I personally believe that if it would existed, there would be a high demand for its services n Gothenburg.
+This website and place are fictional although I personally believe that if it would existed, there would be a high demand for its services in Gothenburg.

 ## UX